lukasnxyz/learn-ml/NOTES.md

 	3. w - derivative of cost function (limit as h->0)
 	4. Apply learning rate
 	5. Iterate many times

-### Ideas
-- Python neural network class to use for other things
-- Crypto Predicition
-- Something like ChatGPT that sites it's sources will over take Google as a search engine

 ### Learning steps (bottom up)
 Types of ML